benbraide/InlineJS_Legacy/README.md

 **Structure:** `<span x-text="[expression]"`

-`x-text` works similarly to `x-bind`, except instead of updating the value of an attribute, it will update the `innerText` of an element.
+`x-text` works similarly to `x-attr`, except instead of updating the value of an attribute, it will update the `innerText` of an element.

 ---